 The individual mandate portion of the ACA has had a bit of a rocky rollout.
 An outcome of this legislative change is that insurers have had to cancel many individual policies that didn’t meet compliance levels.
 This uncertainty presents you with an opportunity as a producer; you can communicate the benefits of Short-Term Medical (STM) insurance as an affordable alternative.

-STM plans from companies like HCCLife Insurance Company are a great choice for consumers with a canceled policy until their long-term options become clear.
+STM plans are a great choice for consumers with a canceled policy until their long-term options become clear.
 The cost of coverage may be less, and the waived penalty for those whose coverage was terminated provides an alternative as the problems with implementation are corrected.

 Here are some other ACA-related resources and reading materials for you to read: